The Lessons Of Katrina

 While the national debate over the recovery has focused on the billions expected in federal aid and insurance, those sources have so far provided little for places such as Pearlington, and charity efforts have constituted more than 80 percent of the home rebuilding completed so far, local and charity officials said.

-Fewer than one in five families here are back in their homes, but nearly all of them have relied to some extent on charity groups.
+Fewer than one in five families here are back in their homes, but nearly all of them have relied to some extent on charity groups, and whilst they may not be able to undertake home improvement projects at this moment in time, it won’t be long until they have the green light, so thinking about what renovations they would like could help them to feel better about the situation.
+Will they choose to have brick veneer panels, or will they have faux panels?
+The options are limitless and with the help of the volunteers, it won’t be long until they can finally call their house a home.
 The waves of volunteers typically come down for a week or two, work during the day and at night sleep on cots and bunks set up in places such as the old school library and huts on the community’s football field.

 “Without the volunteers and the donations, we’d still be in the mud,” said Rocky Pullman, a tugboat captain who represents the Pearlington area on the Hancock County Commission.